1005 N. Marion St.

 Why We Focus Exclusively on Criminal Defense

-This focus on criminal laws and criminal procedures allows us to stay ahead of recent changes in the law.
+This focus on criminal laws and procedures allows us to stay ahead of recent changes in the law.
 It allows us to be in the courtroom every day negotiating with prosecutors, arguing motions in front of the judges, and asking jurors to return a “not guilty” verdict.

 How Do I Schedule an Initial Consultation with an Attorney?

-At Sammis Law Firm, P.A., we know that your time is valuable.
+At Sammis Law Firm, P.A., we know your time is valuable.
 If you or a loved one has been arrested and charged with a felony or misdemeanor crime, this is a very stressful time.

 Experienced Criminal Representation in Tampa, FL